graphql/graphql-scalars/scalars/contributed/chillicream/byte.md

 provides stronger type safety and validation for values that must fit within an unsigned 8-bit range.

+This scalar is based on the .NET `Byte` type.

 # Recommended name

 The recommended name for this scalar is `Byte`.